Webinar: Selecting and assessing health equity tools

-This webinar will focus on the availability of health equity tools for use by public health practitioners to address population health inequities.
-We will learn about the Equity Lens in Public Health’s (ELPH) updated inventory of health equity tools, which identifies nine categories of health equity tools developed for a range of purposes and audiences.
+This webinar focuses on the availability of health equity tools for use by public health practitioners to address population health inequities.
+We learned about the Equity Lens in Public Health’s (ELPH) updated inventory of health equity tools, which identifies nine categories of health equity tools developed for a range of purposes and audiences.

-Guest presenters will explore five main considerations for selecting a health equity tool, including four key organizational conditions required for successful implementation.
-We will also hear about practical and theoretical criteria to consider when determining if a particular health equity tool is suitable, which will support public health practitioners to further their understanding of how to address population health inequities.
+Guest presenters explored five main considerations for selecting a health equity tool, including four key organizational conditions required for successful implementation.
+We also heard about practical and theoretical criteria to consider when determining if a particular health equity tool is suitable, which support public health practitioners to further their understanding of how to address population health inequities.

 |Dianne Oickle, Knowledge Translation Specialist, NCCDH||